Two Friends groups win ALTAFF’s National Friends of Libraries Week Awards

 For Immediate Release

-ALTAFF is a division of the American Library Association begun in 2009 that supports citizens who govern, promote, advocate, and fundraise for libraries.
+ALTAFF is a division of the American Library Association that supports citizens who govern, promote, advocate, and fundraise for libraries.
 ALTAFF brings together library Trustees, advocates, Friends, and Foundations into a partnership that creates a powerful force for libraries in the 21st century.
-For more information, visit www.ala.org/altaff, or contact Jillian Kalonick at (312) 280-2161 or firstname.lastname@example.org.
+For more information or to join, visit www.ala.org/altaff, or contact Jillian Kalonick at (312) 280-2161 or firstname.lastname@example.org.